girlscript/winter-of-contributing/Competitive_Programming/Python/Graphs/Floyd-Warshall Algorithm/readme.md

 # Floyd-Warshall Algorithm

-Floyd-Warshall Algorithm is an algorithm for finding the shortest path between all the pairs of vertices in a weighted graph.
+<b>Floyd-Warshall Algorithm</b> is an algorithm for finding the shortest path between all the pairs of vertices in a weighted graph.

 ## Algorithm: